 The federal government uses 10 different federal student loan servicers, all of which offer the automatic payment option.
 Direct links to auto-pay information for each servicer are provided below, as well as phone numbers if you have a question or need help troubleshooting the process.

-Note, some servicer websites require you to login before displaying auto-pay information.
+Note that some servicer websites require you to log in before displaying auto-pay information.

 - FedLoan Servicing (PHEAA), 1-800-699-2908